GLOBAL MARKETS-U.S. growth hopes help shares shrug off China money market jitters

 GOLD SLUMP

-In the currency market, the dollar was idling near break-even at 104.06 yen after hitting a five-year high at 104.63 last week.
+In the currency market, the dollar was idling just below 103.90 yen after hitting a five-year high at 104.64 last week.
 Dealers cited options barriers at 104.75 and 105.00 as the next target for bulls.

+November personal income and spending data is on tap for 8:30 a.m.
+(1330 GMT), with both seen rising 0.5 percent.
+The final December reading of the Thomson Reuters/University of Michigan index on consumer sentiment is due at 9:55 a.m.
+Analysts expect a reading of 83, up from 82.5 last month.

-The euro rose 0.26 percent to a session high $1.3711 but short of last week's peak of $1.3811.
-Some heat has been taken out of the currency since then as banks have stocked up for the sensitive year-end period with extra ECB funding.
-It added another $15 billion on Monday.
+The euro was firming at $1.3690, but remained well short of last week's peak of $1.3811.
+Some heat has been taken out of the shared currency since then as banks have stocked up for the sensitive year-end period with extra ECB funding.
+They added another 15 billion on Monday.

+Among commodities, gold has been getting less precious by the day due to the winding back of U.S. stimulus and a general lack of global inflationary pressure.

-Spot gold regained some of its early losses to trade near unchanged at $1202.31 an ounce after carving out a six-month low of $1,187.80 last week.
-If prices stay at that level, the metal would have shed 28 percent this year, the largest annual loss in 32 years.
+The metal was pinned below $1,200 on Monday after carving out a six-month low of $1,187.80 last week.
+If prices stay at that level the metal would have shed 28 percent this year, the largest annual loss in 32 years.

-Oil prices slipped as investors focused on refinery strikes in France and internal strife in South Sudan.
-Brent crude was a fraction lower at $111.57 a barrel after gains of almost 3 percent last week.
+In contrast, oil prices have been supported by a positive outlook for fuel demand in the United States and reduced Libyan supply.
+Brent crude was a fraction lower on Monday at $111.50 a barrel after gains of almost 3 percent last week.

 April 14 Apple Inc has secured a permit to test autonomous vehicles in California, the state Department of Motor Vehicles said on Friday.